zalando/postgres-operator/docs/user.md

     s3_force_path_style: true
 ```

+Note, that cloning can also be used for [major version upgrades](administrator.md#minor-and-major-version-upgrade)
+of PostgreSQL.

 ## Setting up a standby cluster

-Standby clusters are like normal cluster but they are streaming from a remote
+Standby cluster is a [Patroni feature](https://github.com/zalando/patroni/blob/master/docs/replica_bootstrap.rst#standby-cluster)
-cluster.
-As the first version of this feature, the only scenario covered by
-operator is to stream from a WAL archive of the master.
-Following the more
-popular infrastructure of using Amazon's S3 buckets, it is mentioned as
+that first clones a database, and keeps replicating changes afterwards.
+As the
+replication is happening by the means of archived WAL files (stored on S3 or
+the equivalent of other cloud providers), the standby cluster can exist in a
+different location than its source database.
+Unlike cloning, the PostgreSQL
+version between source and target cluster has to be the same.

-`s3_wal_path` here.
-To start a cluster as standby add the following `standby`
-section in the YAML file:
+To start a cluster as standby, add the following `standby` section in the YAML
+file and specify the S3 bucket path.
+An empty path will result in an error and
+no statefulset will be created.

 ```yaml
 spec: